aws-samples/amazon-ivs-auto-captions-web-demo/README.md

 3. Follow the instructions for deploying to AWS.

 ### Deploying to AWS
-* To configure and deploy this demo, follow the [deployment instructions](./deployment/README.md).
+* To deploy this demo, follow the [deployment instructions](./deployment/README.md).
 * Once deployed, to configure (optional), follow the [configuration instructions](./configuration/README.md).